 This little island off the coast of Perth is the perfect place for cycling.
 It takes 3.5 hours to peddle around this wildlife nature reserve spotting wildlife as you go.
 The island is only 4km wide and has secluded bays and unspoilt beaches.
 It’s a great day out and just a ferry ride from Perth or Fremantle.
 This tour includes your ferry ticket and bike hire.
 Just remember to pack some food and water.

 Check prices and dates: Rottnest Island Ferry & Bike Trip from Perth or Fremantle

 9. Snorkel The Great Barrier Reef

-You can’t come all the way to Oz and not see one of the Seven Wonders of The World.
+You can't take an Australia solo trip and not see one of the Seven Wonders of The World.
 Green Island is one of the islands in The Great Barrier Reef with transparent waters and a colourful reef.
 Snorkelling is the best way to see the marine life but if you prefer to stay dry then you can discover the reef from a glass bottom boat instead.
 The trip also takes you to the island’s rainforest.
 The boat departs from Cairns.